Debbie’s Damn Good Baby Back Ribs

 Preheat oven to 250 degrees

 In a bowl, mix all dry ingredients.
-Place each slab of baby back ribs on a piece of heavy-duty aluminum foil, shiny side down. ( I always use 2 sheets each because sometimes the ribs poke through and all the braising liquid leaks out) Sprinkle each side generously with the dry rub.
+Place each slab of baby back ribs on a piece of heavy-duty aluminum foil, shiny side down. ( I always use 2 sheets each because sometimes the ribs poke through and all the braising liquid leaks out.)
+Sprinkle each side generously with the dry rub.
 Pat the dry rub into the meat.
 Fold up the foil to create packets.
 Refrigerate the ribs for a minimum of 1 hour.
 In a microwavable container, combine all ingredients for the braising liquid.

 Microwave on high for 1 minute.
-Place the foil packeted ribs on a baking sheet(s).
+Place the foil packeted ribs on baking sheet(s).
 Open one end of the packet and pour 1/3 of the braising liquid into each foil packet.
 Tilt the baking sheet to distribute the liquid.
 Braise the ribs in the over for 2 1/2 hours.

 The original recipe calls for pouring out the braising liquid at the end into a large skillet and reducing the liquid to a thick syrup consistency.
 I have done this several times and just don’t think the home made barbecue sauce has enough flavor.
 I basically skip this step now and just go directly to store bought barbecue sauce.